Health insurance for international students

 Please note that the student health insurance becomes valid only with the beginning of the semester (1st April or 1st October).
 Make sure that your travel health insurance is valid until then.

 Some of the service providers also offer an opportunity to sign up for the insurance from abroad (TK, DAK, AOK).
+An affordable solution for health insurance combined together with a blocked account, is offered by Fintiba.
 Please refer to the webpages of the insurance companies and contact them directly for more information.
 The International Office cannot give any detailed information on that regard.

 Important for non-EU students who are older than 30: